agile-ts/documentation/docs/main/Introduction.md

 Framework.
 After knowing the ground concept of AgileTs, we recommend checking out the [Style Guides](./StyleGuide.md).
 The Style Guides will help you get some inspiration on structuring a scalable application using AgileTs.
 Now you are ready to use AgileTs wherever you want.
 In case you need some more information about some functionalities of AgileTs, use the search bar in the top right corner.
-If you have any questions and can't find the correct answer in the documentation, don't hesitate to join our [Discord Community](https://discord.gg/T9GzreAwPH).
+In case you have any further questions don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).

 ## 🏢 Structure of Documentation